San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- On the road, Indianapolis has two wins against the spread and is 1-2 overall.
+- Indianapolis has two wins against the spread, and is 1-2 overall, in away games.

-- Indianapolis has hit the over twice in three road games this season.
+- This season, in three road games, Indianapolis has gone over the total twice.

 Powered by Data Skrive.